๐Ÿ‡ฑ๐Ÿ‡พ Libya - Country

 ISO country codes come from the international standard ISO 3166 created by the International Organization for Standardization (ISO).
 These codes are used globally in databases, aviation systems, banking, shipping, and international data systems to uniquely identify countries and territories.

-ISO 3166-1 codes are the two-letter country codes such as US, FR, or JP.
+ISO 3166-1 codes are the two-letter country codes such as US, FR, or LY.
 These are called Level-1 ISO codes.

 Only ISO 3166-1 codes support flag emojis.
 Flag emojis are created by combining two Unicode regional indicator letters that match the country's ISO two-letter code.